infinitytec/blocklists/README.md

 ## Not Good Pi
 No longer maintained in favor of the more generic (and much larger) scams and phishing list.
+I WILL BE REMOVING THIS LIST FROM THE MAIN BRANCH SOMETIME IN OCTOBER 2021.

 # A note on formats:
 Hosts format blocklists work with browser extensions such as [uBlock Origin](https://github.com/gorhill/uBlock) and with DNS ad blockers such as [Pi-hole](https://pi-hole.net/).